10 Best Camp Chairs Reviewed & Compared

 Q: How do I clean my camping chair?

 A: All of the chairs we included here are simple to clean.
 Some have fabric coverings that come off easily and can be machine washed.
 Others are best to spray down with a hose and dry in the sun.
-Each chair will come with its own unique cleaning methods to ensure best longevity of the product.
+Each chair will come with its own unique cleaning methods to ensure the best longevity of the product.

 Q: How do I clean mildew/mold off my camp chair?

-Next, if possible steam clean the fabric on the chair without taking it apart.
+Next, if possible steam cleans the fabric on the chair without taking it apart.
 If this isn’t an option, try spraying it down with rubbing alcohol and letting it dry in the sun.
 Of course, you’ll want to test a small patch first (perhaps underneath the chair) to ensure the alcohol won’t interfere with the fabric coloring.
 You may have to repeat the spraying and drying cycle a few times.

 One more option is this simple at-home remedy that works for most camp chairs: Spray undiluted white vinegar on the problem area(s).
 Next, thoroughly wipe the chair with a cleaning sponge.
 Now take a gallon of hot water and mix into it one tablespoon of lemon juice, one tablespoon of baking soda, and a couple drops of a gentle dish cleanser soap.
 Wash the chair with this cleaning solution, then leave it to dry in the open air and sunlight.
 This is the most critical step of the cleaning process.
 Do NOT fold up or pack the chair away while it is the least bit damp.
 This will invite mold right back onto the chair.